jundalisay/superblist/content/en/research/confucius/analects/chapter-5.md

 ---
 heading: "Chapter 5"
 title: "The Disciples of Confucius"
-description: "Confucius pronounced Kung-ye Ch'ang, a disciple, to be a marriageable person; for although lying bound in criminal fetters he had committed no crime"
+description: "Confucius pronounced Kung-ye Ch'ang, a disciple, to be a marriageable person"
 weight: 10
 contributors: ['Confucius']
 image: "/covers/analects.png"